-- The Department of Energy released a list of new all-electric and plug-in hybrids that qualify for tax credits.
+- The Department of Energy released a full list of new cars that qualify for an EV tax credit.

 - Only a handful of vehicles are now eligible, provided that buyers also meet certain requirements.

-Here Are All the EVs and Plug-Ins That Still Qualify for Tax Credits
+Here Are All the Cars That Qualify for EV Tax Credits

 The Inflation Reduction Act of 2022 changed which new fully electric and plug-in hybrid vehicles were eligible for federal tax credits starting on April 18, 2023.
-Myriad stipulations made it difficult to determine which vehicles were affected, but now, one day before the bill goes into effect, the U.S. Department of Energy has released a list of which new vehicles still qualify for tax credits when purchased on or after April 18.
+At the time, the U.S. Department of Energy released a list of which new vehicles still qualified for tax credits when purchased on or after April 18, but new requirements changed that list for all vehicles put into service on or after January 1, 2024.
+Here are all the EVs and PHEVs that still qualify for tax credits.

 ![]() | |||